web4er/personal-agent/README.md

 /@username say hello`
 ```

-Do not forget to replace `username` with username where the plugin has been forked.
-You should get a reply from the personal-agent.
+Replace `username` with the username where the plugin has been forked.
+You should get a reply from the personal-agent of the user.

 ## Troubleshooting

-In most cases you should also receive error message if there is a problem.
-If you do not get any response make sure to check the following:
+In most cases you should also receive an error message if there is a problem.
+If you do not get any response or want to look into the details of an error, check Personal Agent Bridge and Personal Agent fork's actions logs.

-- You are using the correct instance of UbiquityOS and it is running.
-- Check Personal Agent Bridge and Personal Agent fork's actions logs.

-### Get started with development
+## Get started with development

 - Install dependencies